AlexsLemonade/training-modules/RNA-seq/README.md

 _Total estimated time to complete instruction notebooks: 3 hours 15 minutes_

-Beyond the notebooks mentioned above, this module has the following structure:
+Beyond the notebooks mentioned above, this module has the following structure (note that some of these directories are created during the exercises):

 ![module project structure](./diagrams/bulk_project_structure.png)